 Concerning the legal regulations related to the Military Intelligence, the Act on Military Intelligence (No. 198/1994 Coll. as amended) defines the Military Intelligence, its mission, roles, general rules and principles of parliamentary control and oversight.
 The Military Intelligence is a special service within the Ministry of Defence of the Slovak Republic, which fulfils tasks of defence intelligence security of the Slovak Republic in a scope of this Act.
 Minister of Defence is responsible for its functioning; he appoints and dismisses Director of Military Intelligence The Government of the Slovak Republic determines the overall numbers of the Military Intelligence that - following a proposal of the Minister - approves the Statute of the Military Intelligence regulating details of focus and structure of the Military Intelligence.
-The National Council of the Slovak Republic elects and oversees the operation of the Military Intelligence through Special Control Committee for the Control of Activities of the Military Intelligence and Special Control Committee for the Control of Slovak Intelligence Service.
+The National Council of the Slovak Republic elects and oversees the operation of the Military Intelligence through Special Control Committee for the Control of Activities of Slovak Intelligence Service.
 These committees consist of coalition as well as opposition members of Parliament.